Design Operations

 While I was at ELSE I worked client-side in investment bank T.Rowe Price.
 The development team worked on the floor below the design team and this was causing communication issues.

-I noticed that there was a large whiteboard behind where the developers sat, so I moved our reference printouts onto that and held our design review sessions there (see image).
+I noticed that there was a large whiteboard behind the developers, so I moved our reference printouts onto that and held our design review sessions there (see image).

-Developers couldn’t help but eavesdrop on our dicussions and often spontaneously joined in.
+Developers couldn’t help but eavesdrop on our discussions and often spontaneously joined in.
 This created a natural communication channel for very little effort.

 Problem: Minimum Viable Products

-Secondly, I believe in the mantra that broken gets fixed but mediocre sticks.
-In times of tight budgets, there’s always a more pressing use of time than using it to fix something that’s basically working.
-This often means that design debt run up delivering the MVP doesn’t ever really get paid off.
+“Broken gets fixed but mediocre sticks.”
+There are always more pressing things to do than fix something that’s basically working.
+This often means that design debt run up in the MVP never really gets paid off.

 Solution: Plan long, deploy in stages

 One problem I’ve seen with the MVP approach is that the team only plans as far as go-live.
-If you’re going to knowingly deploy a sub-standard product then it’s important to extend the planning horizon for 3 months beyond that.
-This ensures that any debt is properly captured and a prioritised set of fast fixes is planned to pay if off.
+If you’re going to knowingly deploy a sub-standard product then it’s important to extend the horizon beyond that.
+This ensures that any debt is properly captured, prioritised and fixed.

-One other approach is to avoid a ‘big bang’ launch and deploy the new site in stages.
-This isn’t always possible with a replatforming project, but if it is then it makes total sense to get code live and earning its keep as soon as possible rather than holding things back until everything is ready to go.
+One other approach is to avoid a ‘big bang’ launch and deploy the new product in stages.
+If it’s possible, why not get code live and earning its keep immediately rather than holding things back until everything is ready to go?

-The GAA redesign was also a technical replatforming as we upgraded the site to a new version of Deltatre’s proprietary content management system.
-Working with the tech lead we developed an approach whereby we prioritised the changes we’d make in order of value to the client and their users and deploy them in stages.
+The GAA redesign was also a technical replatforming as we upgraded the site to a new version of Deltatre’s CMS.
+Working with the tech lead we developed an approach where we prioritised changes in order of value and deployed them in stages.

-This more Agile approach meant that the new designs were out there delivering value, not only to fans and the business but also to the delivery team through the ability to harvest data about the impact of the new pages and ensure that the overall design direction was working
+This more Agile approach meant that the new designs were out there delivering value, not only to fans and the business but also to the delivery team.

 Example: Marks & Spencer replatform

 One of my client-side roles was as part of the team bringing M&S’s ecommerce platform in-house.
-This was a long project with a lot riding on it - our first year target was to deliver £800million of turnover through the new site.
+This was a long project with a lot riding on it - our first-year target was £800million of turnover.

-While the launch was obviously a milestone, the business rightly took the view that it was the start of a conversation with our users - an opportunity to harvest real-world data.
-I was part of a team that was already looking beyond it.
+While the launch was obviously a milestone, the business rightly took the view that it was the start of a conversation with our users.
+I was part of a team that was already looking beyond go-live.

-We’d identified some issues in pre-launch user testing that there wouldn’t be time to fix before the product went live, and so we were working on proposals to fix them.
+• We’d identified some issues in pre-launch user testing that there wouldn’t be time to fix before the product went live, and so we developed proposals to fix them.

-We had some hypotheses from the pre-launch tests that we investigated with A/B testing post go-live.
-For example, we knew there were issues with the filter drawer in the product listing pages so we proposed and tested some fixes (see image).
+• We had some hypotheses from the pre-launch tests ready to roll out as A/B tests.
+For example, we knew there were issues with the filter drawer in the product listing pages so we prepared variants to test.

 Although the optimisations we made were quite small in percentage terms, with such a large turnover even small wins amounted to tens of millions in increased revenue.